Andy Dick Gropes Ivanka Trump in Resurfaced Video

 Matteo Prandoni/BFA/REX/Shutterstock

-Just days after Andy Dick was charged with sexual battery, a video resurfaced showing the comedian rubbing Ivanka Trumps leg during a 2007 episode of Jimmy Kimmel Live!.
+Just days after Andy Dick was charged with sexual battery, a video resurfaced showing the comedian rubbing Ivanka Trump's leg during a 2007 episode of Jimmy Kimmel Live!.

 The footage shows Dick asking the now-First Daughter "You don't play up the glitter on your legs?"
 He then proceeded to rub his hand up and down her leg.
 Trump responded by swatting away his hand and attempting to hold it back.